About Systarah Services

 Welcome to the heart of Systarah Services.

-Our Story
+Our story

-During her journey, Helen has noticed an encouraging increase in community-led mental health and suicide prevention initiatives.
+Helen has noticed an encouraging increase in community-led mental health and suicide prevention initiatives.
 However, she also recognised that some public activities can unintentionally create risks if they are not carefully designed and implemented.
 This can happen due to several reasons:

 - Australia currently lacks national codes of practice and standards, and there are gaps in suicide prevention terminology.

-- There is also a noticeable gap in academic training, with only one of the 1,484 subjects offered across 33 Australian universities’ social work programmes specifically dedicated to suicide prevention (Pryor, Wayland and Maple’s 2023).
+- There is a noticeable gap in academic training, with only one of the 1,484 subjects offered across 33 Australian universities’ social work programmes specifically dedicated to suicide prevention (Pryor, Wayland and Maple’s 2023).

 - The mental health and suicide prevention sector experiences high staff turnover, and peer workers are taking on suicide prevention community development roles.

-This supports forging connections and listening for the silent voices.
+We see the world through a unique lens: this supports forging connections and listening for the silent voices.

 The services are all informed by the founder's lived experiences, and academic and professional backgrounds.
 This enables her to: